dimitri-shvorob/octopus-solis/readme.md

-I live in London, buy electricity and gas from Octopus Energy, and have solar panels on my roof.
+I live in London, buy electricity and gas from Octopus Energy, and have a 5.5 kWp solar panel on my roof.
 I ask:
 * How much have solar panels saved me to date?
 * Is getting a battery worthwhile?

-Via its API, Octopus Energy provides smart-meter usage data for 30-minute intervals.
-My panels come with SolisCloud app, which does not seem to allow any automatic data collection (please let me know if that is no longer the case) so I have to collect data manually, and enter it in `data solis.csv`.
+Via its API, Octopus Energy provides smart-meter data - including consumption of electricity and gas, and export of electricity - for 30-minute intervals.
+However, the questions above cannot be answered without _generation_ data.
+My panels come with SolisCloud app, which does not seem to allow any automatic data collection - please let me know if that is no longer the case - so I collect (daily) data manually, and enter it in `data solis.csv`.

 With these two datasets, I can calculate
 * how much I earned on exported electricity.
 (Well, Octopus already gives me this info in its app).